Freddy Got Fingered: Critical response

-Richard Roeper, on the TV show At the Movies, hosted by Roeper and Ebert, called it "horrible" and expressed the view that Green was a poor comedian, going so far as to say that he "should be flipping burgers somewhere".
-Along with Ebert, he was offended by the numerous "gross-out" gags.
-Film critic Leonard Maltin shared Ebert and Roeper's views of the film: "Instantly notorious word-of-mouth debacle became the poster child for all that's wrong with movie comedy.
-Gags include the maiming of an innocent child and a newborn spun around in the air by its umbilical cord—compounded by the almost unimaginable ineptitude with which they're executed."
-In 2017, the film critic of The Guardian, Peter Bradshaw, cited it as the worst film he had ever seen, and James Berardinelli says that it is his least-favourite film of all time.
-Similarly, David Stratton and Margaret Pomeranz of SBS' The Movie Show were not impressed by the film's content and tone.
+Along with Ebert, his At the Movies co-host, Richard Roeper, called it "horrible" and expressed the view that Green was a poor comedian, saying that "he should be flipping burgers somewhere".
+Roeper was also offended by the numerous "gross-out" gags.
+In 2003, Roeper put it on his list of his forty least favorite films of all time to that point, reiterating his dislike of Green's comedy in general.

+Film critic Leonard Maltin gave Freddy Got Fingered a "BOMB" rating in his book Leonard Maltin's Movie Guide.
+He expressed views of the film similar to those of Ebert and Roeper: "Instantly notorious word-of-mouth debacle became the poster child for all that's wrong with movie comedy. […] Gags include the maiming of an innocent child and a newborn spun around in the air by its umbilical cord—compounded by the almost unimaginable ineptitude with which they're executed."

+In 2017, the film critic of The Guardian, Peter Bradshaw, cited it as the worst film he had ever seen.
+Likewise, James Berardinelli, who had given the film a zero-star rating upon its release and stated that he had "gotten better entertainment value from a colonoscopy," said in 2008 that it was his least favourite film of all time.

+David Stratton and Margaret Pomeranz of SBS' The Movie Show were not impressed by the film's content and tone.
 Stratton gave the film zero stars while Pomeranz gave it one star.
-The magazine Complex ranked the film at number 14 on its "25 Movies That Killed Careers".

-A. O. Scott of The New York Times, compared the film to conceptual performance art and praised it "guardedly and with a slightly guilty conscience".
+The magazine Complex included the film in its listicle, "25 Movies That Killed Careers".
+A. O. Scott of The New York Times compared the film to conceptual performance art and praised it "guardedly and with a slightly guilty conscience".